 Put a portion of spinach on each muffin half and keep warm under the grill.

 When the eggs are done, lift them out with a slotted spoon and pat dry with kitchen paper.
 Place one on each muffin half and spoon 1 to 2 tablespoons of hollandaise and grated nutmeg over top and.
 Serve immediately.

-Turn Your Eggs Florentine into an Eggs Benedict Quickly and Easily
+Turn Your Eggs Florentine Into an Eggs Benedict

 An Eggs Florentine recipe can be quickly adjusted to the classic Eggs Benedict in a few easy steps.